-Nearly half of men report feeling sad, irritable, and distant after sex, and claim they experience “post-coital dysphoria”, new research reveals.
-Although there has long been evidence of this phenomenon in women, this is the first study to suggest that the afterglow can be more of a dark cloud for men, too.
+Why do guys distance themselves after intimacy?
+For some, it may be because they’re not feeling great.
+Nearly half of men report feeling sad, irritable, and distant after sex.
+These feelings are real and common, and together they’re referred to as post-coital dysphoria (PCD).
+Although there has long been evidence of this phenomenon in women, the afterglow of sex can be more of a dark cloud for men, too.

-To test this, Schweitzer and his colleagues had 1,208 men Australia, New Zealand, the UK, the US, Russia, and Germany complete anonymous online questionnaires about their feelings about their feelings after sex.
-Overall, 41 percent of men said they had experienced PCD symptoms at some point in their lives, which ranged from not wanting to be touched and the desire to leave the room, to feeling annoyed, fidgety, emotionless, and even empty.
-Up to 20 percent of men reported feeling some form of PCD within the past month and 3 to 4 percent felt it on a regular basis.
+To test this, Schweitzer and his colleagues had 1,208 men Australia, New Zealand, the UK, the U.S., Russia, and Germany complete anonymous online questionnaires about their feelings after sex.
+Overall, 41 percent of men said they had experienced PCD symptoms at some point in their lives.
+Symptoms ranged from not wanting to be touched and the desire to leave the room, to feeling annoyed, fidgety, emotionless, and even empty.
+Up to 20 percent of men reported feeling some form of PCD within the past month, and three to four percent felt it on a regular basis.
 Similar to past research on women, PCD was linked with psychological distress, childhood sexual abuse, and sexual dysfunction.
-How these symptoms are resolved for men specifically appears to be a more complicated process that scientists previously thought.

-Schweitzer agrees that the cause of PCD in men is still not known, and these preliminary findings are mostly meant to identify the condition for future study.
-However, he’s fairly certain the sadness, irritability, and restlessness after sex are not a reflection of any particular problem in the relationship.
+Schweitzer agrees that the cause of PCD in men is still unknown, and these preliminary findings are mostly meant to identify the condition for future study.
+However, he’s fairly certain that sadness, irritability, and restlessness after sex are not a reflection of any particular problem in a relationship.

 “There seems to be a range of factors, including genetic susceptibility, possible hormonal factors and potentially, psychological factors which we do not understand at this time,” he said.
 “We don’t think it is about the relationship, but something more complex.”